Theoretical limits for sensing through phase separation: Results

 \subsection{Nucleation and growth dynamics for ternary fluid}

-We consider a ternary mixture of fluids $A$, $S$ and a solvent with volume fractions $\phi_A$, $\phi_S$ and $\phi_H=1-\phi_A-\phi_S$, respectively.
+We consider an incompressible ternary mixture of fluids $A$, $S$ and a solvent in the canonical ensemble with volume fractions $\phi_A$, $\phi_S$ and $\phi_H=1-\phi_A-\phi_S$, respectively.
 We consider the scenario where $A$ can condense and form a dense phase only in conjunction with $S$.
 Here we consider the simplest model for the formation of biomolecular condensates consisting of $A$ and $S$.
 In response to heat stress, for example, $A$ represents RNA while $S$ models poly(A)-binding proteins in the formation of stress granules (Pab1 in yeast, PABPC1 in humans) \cite{Riback2017, Yoo2019}.

 We determine the coexisting phase densities through the Flory-Huggins theory of mixtures, in which the free energy per unit volume for $\bphi=(\phi_A,\phi_S)$ is given by \cite{Mao2019}: